cslysy/sql-scheduler/README.md

 ```

 ### Queries
 It is possible to define SELECT, UPDATE, INSERT and DELETE queries.
-In addition result of each query can be saved into the file within defined query logs directory.
+In addition, result of each query can be saved into the file within defined query logs directory.

 Example configuration:
 ```yaml